 - The theme of your overall design should be clean and make it easy for users to navigate your website.
 Keep menu names simple to understand, like “Products,” “About Us,” and “Contact.”
 Make all links clear and easy to find – it’s frustrating when it seems like text or an image is clickable, and then finding that it’s not.
 The easier it is for users to get around, the longer they will stay on your site, which could convert to a sale for you.

 - Choose design elements that fit your target market.
+Good content is only as appealing as its design.
 For example, frilly, colorful fonts may work wonderfully for a pastry shop’s website, but probably won’t work as well for a hardware store’s website.
 Stick to a coordinated color palette that reflects the “energy” of your business.
 For example, a spa might choose soothing blues and greens for their website colors, while a trampoline park would probably select vibrant reds and yellows.

 - A picture is worth a thousand words.
 Don’t overwhelm your visitors with blocks of text, especially on your homepage.
 Use images and minimal amounts of targeted, meaningful text to convey your message.

 - Avoid too many flashy elements – if your image sliders move too quickly or you have blinking text, it may be ineffective and frustrate your customers.